Odia language: Foreign countries

 The Odia diaspora is sizeable in several countries around the world, bringing the number of Odia speakers worldwide to 50 million.
 It has a significant presence in eastern countries, such as Thailand and Indonesia, mainly brought by the sadhaba, ancient traders from Odisha who carried the language along with the culture during the old-day trading, and in western countries such as the United States, Canada, Australia and England.
 The language has also spread to Burma, Malaysia, Fiji, Mauritius, Bangladesh, Sri Lanka and Middle East countries.

 Odia place names

-Odia place names are present across Odisha, Northern Andhra, South Bengal, South Jharkhand and Chattisgarh.
+Odia place names are present across Odisha, Northern Andhra, South Bengal, South Jharkhand and Chhattisgarh.

 Odia street names usually end with -sahi, -pada, -nagar, -vihar/bihar.
 Examples include Nua-sahi, Madanmohan-pada, Nehru-nagar, Vani-vihar.